PeterBaraka/SAS_PROJECT/README.md

 Note:
 * These files are generated on the virtual machine running SAS and then copied onto the folder.
-* Screenshot folder contains images of the results of the relevant tests done.
+* The screenshot folder contains images of the results of the relevant tests done.